gatsbyjs/gatsby/docs/contributing/docs-and-website-components.md

 #### Usage

-The Pull Quote component takes one prop, and uses the children it wraps to populate its inner content:
+The Pull Quote component takes two optional props, and uses the children it wraps to populate its inner content:

 - `citation` - the reference of the person or entity that made the quoted statement
+- `narrow` - styles the pull quote by removing the left and right negative margins, keeping it inside the parent container, this prop is not used in the blog to help the quote stand out, but could be used in docs where a quote is relevant to constrain the quote to the width of the doc (without extending into other sections of the layout)

 It is used like this: